-Settlement of securities transactions in Austraclear occurs on a DvP (or equivalent simultaneous exchange of assets) model 1 basis.
+Settlement of securities transactions in Austraclear occurs on a DvP (or equivalent simultaneous exchange of assets) Model 1 basis.
 This involves the simultaneous exchange of assets (cash and securities) between the buyer and seller on an item-by-item basis in real time.
 Austraclear additionally provides for one-way cash transfers between participants, which are also settled on an item-by-item basis.
 Although settlements occur in real time, transactions may be held pending during the settlement day (the value date) due to insufficient funds or securities.
 However, all settlements must occur by the end of the settlement day.
-Any instructions not ready at the end of the day are automatically moved to a 'failed' status and removed from Austraclear.
+Any instructions not settled at the end of the day are automatically moved to a 'failed' status and removed from Austraclear.
+To the extent that participants to a 'failed' transaction intend to complete settlement, these transactions must be resubmitted to Austraclear.
+'Failed' transactions are not automatically restored on the following day.
 Austraclear's Regulations establish the basis for settlement of transactions entered into the system.